 Qualification Proposal

-In accordance with Sections 31, 32, 35, 38, the Tenderer shall provide its Qualification Proposal in the forms set out in Section 31.2, to confirm its technical and financial capabilities to perform the Project and documentation as required under Sections 32.2, 35.2, 38.2 to confirm its availability of project funding, availability of land and grid connection for the proposed Project.
+In accordance with Sections 31, 32, 35, 38, the Investor shall provide its Qualification Proposal in the forms set out in Section 31.2, to confirm its technical and financial capabilities to perform the Project and documentation as required under Sections 32.2, 35.2, 38.2 to confirm its availability of project funding, availability of land and grid connection for the proposed Project.

 As specified in Section 40, the investor can also be admitted to the auction on the basis of a Roadmap, with an obligation to render all of the necessary documents required for the development, construction and operation of the power plant producing electricity from renewable energy sources, specified by the investor in the Roadmap at the stage of submission of the bid.